uberVelocity/os-2/README.md

 If no filename is provided: "Invalid syntax!".
 2. [commandA] | [commandB] should create a new pipe between commandA and commandB.
-If no command name is provided: ~something~
+If no command name is provided: ~something~.
+Pipes and input/output redirection [example #1](http://www.cs.loyola.edu/~jglenn/702/S2005/Examples/dup2.html), [example #2](https://www.unix.com/programming/122360-c-piping-redirect-operator.html)

 #### TODO:
 - [ ] Parse special characters